yousefhanni/Shaghaf.API/README.md

 - **Register**: Users can create new accounts.
 - **Login**: Account holders can log into the system.
 - **Add Role**: Admins can assign roles to users, enhancing control over permissions and access.
+- **SMS Verification**: Secure accounts using SMS-based verification for registration and password reset.
+- **Reset Password**: Securely reset passwords using SMS verification.
+-
 ### 7. Home Data Management
 The system allows administrators to manage various data points displayed on the home page, including advertisements and categories.